The translation of this document is outdated.

 recipient before the placing of an order:

-1) the procedures, which must be observed in order to place an
+1) the procedures which must be complied with in order to

-2) the conditions regarding the storage of a signed agreement
+2) the conditions for the storage of the signed agreement

-(if the signed agreement is stored) and the availability thereof
+(whether the signed agreement is stored) and the availability

-3) the technical measures for the detection and correction of
+3) the technical means for the detection and correction of

 4) languages offered for entering into the agreement.

-(2) If a service recipient is not a consumer, parties may
+(2) If the service recipient is not a consumer, the parties

-information, which differs from the procedures provided for in
+information which differ from the procedures provided for in

 Paragraph one of this Section.